cdl-geneseo/geneseo-dictionary/R/Rule.md

 # Rule

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Rule

 Created by  Unknown User (ram19) on Nov 20, 2012

 (adj.)
 Awesome, amazingEx.
 That professor rules, she's so nice.(Miller, N-R, 2012)